Big Meal Doesn't Have To Equal Big Mess

 Following the Feast - Handle Food First:

-What creates such a mess is everyone brings their own dishes into the kitchen but there isn’t room for all of that at one time along with the food.
+What creates such a mess is everyone brings their own dishes into the kitchen but there is not room for all of that at one time along with the food.
 Instead, when the meal is over, ask everyone to leave their dishes behind and carry in one food item to the kitchen.

 Put away all of the food, packaging leftovers and storing them properly.
 Scrape pots, pans and serving bowls into the disposal or trash can and set them aside.